 So, do you understand why it makes absolutely no sense to price based on comps?
 We do not know what the circumstance of the sale was.
 Those sales do not necessarily dictate the value of a certain brand or item, the market does.
 If you price based on supply and demand, you will always have the upper hand.
 If you price based on comps, you will be pricing yourself down from the true potential of your product.

 So, are comps completely useless?
 No!
 Not at all.
 Comps are a great starting point to whether or not you will pick something up.
 I have a whole BUYING strategy based off comps (note, BUYING strategy, not pricing strategy.
 I actually take advantage of people pricing based on comps because pricing on comp’s creates a buyer’s market).
 The idea is, comps are definitely something to be reviewed, but they should not be the only part of your pricing strategy.
 They should not even be in the top 3 spots of your pricing strategy.

 For those of you that read my “Importance of Brand and Market Value” newsletter lesson, you know what I mean.
 You know what to look for.
 You know what matters in pricing.
-If you missed it, DM me via Instagram with your email address and I will send it to you.
-Make sure you sign up for the newsletter so you don’t miss important upcoming lessons.
+If you missed it, Sign up for the newsletter so you don’t miss important upcoming lessons!